Breakups suck, there’s no denying it. Whether you’re the instigator or the recipient the process is still difficult.

 He may have cheated, but what happened before that?
 What was your relationship really like?
-Not that this excuses the behaviour but perhaps your relationship wasn’t that great before.
+Not that this excuses the behavior but perhaps your relationship wasn’t that great before.

 3 – Read Some Amazing Books

 Books can be a great source of inspiration and motivation.
-They can help you feel empowered and help you realise that you are your own person outside of your relationship – now is the perfect time to find who she is again.
+They can help you feel empowered and help you realize that you are your own person outside of your relationship – now is the perfect time to find who she is again.

 4 – Create a Plan

 Create your plan of action for how you’re going to separate the nitty gritty details and move forward.

 Get yourself a new bank account if you need to, work out which of your joint possessions you actually need vs want and let go of anything that doesn’t actually make you happy.

 5 – Get Moving

 I mean you need to get that butt of yours moving!
-Not only is it amazing for your post break up bod (all that extra time can now be spent in pilates and gym membership) but exercise also releases endorphins and increases serotonin.
-Two things that make us super happy!
+Not only is it amazing for your post-break-up bod (all that extra time can now be spent in pilates and gym membership) but exercise also releases endorphins and increases serotonin.

 6 – Spend Time Focusing On You

-Go places you’ve always wanted to go, spend time with the friends you didn’t have as much time to spend with and book yourself in for that massage.
+Go places you’ve always wanted to go, spend time with the friends you didn’t have as much time to spend with, and book yourself in for that massage.

 7 – Resist The Urge to Drunk Dial or Send Nasty Text Messages

 If you decide to send nasty messages or leave silly drunk dial voicemails then you’re undoing all the hard work you did and inviting negativity back into your life.
-No way!
-You don’t deserve that!

 Why spend your precious energy focusing on someone who isn’t part of your future anymore, and why put out such negative energy, when you could redirect it into all the good that is still part of your life?